top of page

 It all started in Mexico...

 Today, five centuries later, the diversity of Mexico’s wines regions is immense.
-14 states in Mexico are planted with grapes to make wine and vineyards can be found from the Pacific coast of Baja to the 9,500 ft mountain sites of central Mexico.
+14 out of Mexico’s 32 states are planted with grapes to make wine, and vineyards can be found from the Pacific coast of Baja to the 9,500 ft mountain sites of central Mexico.
 Throughout this varied landscape, the best wines are coming from small family-owned wineries who own their own vineyards and make wines that express place.
-While such wineries can be found throughout the nation, there is a high concentration in Northern Baja in a region composed of 5 valleys generally referred to as Valle de Guadalupe.
-This is where the “boutique” winery movement started in Mexico, and the region now has over 200 wineries (though many make less than 2,000 cases annually).
-Called “Valle” for short, this is by far the most talked about wine region of Mexico today and where most of its wines are being made.

 The landscape in Baja’s northern viticultural region is charmingly dotted with small vineyard sites, each of which is used to make singularly expressive wines.
 It is, in short, a wine-lovers dream, where one finds estate after estate working with hand-picked, estate-grown fruit to make wines that express place in every bottle.